By BOB SAN

 Kapaa is more urban but it has the Kapaa Path.
 I could not resist exploring oceanside path and after a haircut I rented a bike on my first day.
 It was beautiful and made me forget about everything else.

-The next four days were spent walking the beaches, reading and napping by the pool or the ocean and getting the grand tour around the island from Tom.
+The next four days were spent walking the beaches, reading and napping by the pool or the ocean and getting the grand tour around the island.
 Kapaa is convenient as it is about a half hour drive to Kilauea where we went horseback riding at Silver Trails Ranch.

 Horseback riding is relaxing and we got to see some of the interior that is not accessible by roads or is locked away in private property.
 The forests and vegetation were beautiful as crossed streams and as soon as we knew it the ride was over.